 How about a hotel that’s nearby?

 There are many hotel options within easy driving distance of The Wax.
-A full list of Jackson area hotels can be found at the Experience Jackson website.
+A full list of Jackson area hotels can be found by clicking here (you will be redirected to the Experience Jackson website).

 What time does the concert start?

 Unless otherwise noted on our website, all of our concerts start at 8:00.
 Doors to The Wax will open 30 minutes prior to the start of the show.